borispopicbusiness/timetracker/README.md

 # Time tracker

+The front-end component is currently under active development and has encountered CORS-related issues.
+As a temporary solution, Nginx has been configured to handle cross-origin requests.
+On the networking side, additional adjustments are required to ensure a more secure and efficient setup.
+At this stage, certain ports remain exposed, which will be addressed in future iterations.
+The master branch is reserved for stable builds; however, this does not imply that the project is complete.
+Development is ongoing across multiple areas.

 ## The keycloak docker issue, Important Note:

 I am still addressing the Keycloak issue.
 I plan to build a custom Docker